-In general, the Basketball Community welcomes anyone helpfully and heartly, who wants to learn the sport.
+In general, the Basketball Community welcomes anyone helpfully and heartily, who wants to learn the sport.
 There are many basketball professionals, or non-professionals, who are willing to share their knowledge of the sport.
-This is the reason I started blogging right here, so that you can find useful information, that keeps you informed and motivated daily.
+This is the reason I started blogging right here so that you can find useful information, which keeps you informed and motivated daily.
 Basketball beginners have a wide range of opportunities find good and qualified persons who can teach them the fundamentals of basketball.
 This is what the following blog post is about.

 Teaching beginners is not an easy job.
 It is the same as teaching grade ones who are first exposed to the field of education.
 It is a great challenge for basketball teachers to educate beginners.
 It is wise for an instructor to develop an orderly plan to come up with an organized teaching method.

-I will give some useful ways on how to teach basketball fundamentals among beginners.
+I will give some useful ways on how to teach basketball fundamentals to beginners.

 1. Make a lesson a lesson plan

 Like every teacher does, you should create a lesson plan.
 You indicate the skills you want to teach, and organize these skills in an orderly manner.
-Example, you can teach foot work, dribbling in place, dribbling while moving, shooting, until all basketball fundamentals are achieved.
+Example, you can teach footwork, dribbling in place, dribbling while moving, shooting, until all basketball fundamentals are achieved.
 This will serve as your teaching guide.
-In addition, lesson plans are very effective for you to focus on things that should be paid attention to.
+Also, lesson plans are very effective for you to focus on things that should be paid attention to.

 The following fundamental skills must be taught: